-- o CPRIT reimburses for services using Medicare reimbursement rates.
-Describe the source of funding for all services where CPRIT funds are not requested. - CPRIT does not allow recovery of costs related to tests that have not been recommended by the USPSTF.
+- O CPRIT reimburses for services using Medicare reimbursement rates.
+Describe the source of funding for all services where CPRIT funds are not requested.
+If clinical services are being paid for and provided by others, the applicant is required to explain and report on the number of clinical services and patient outcomes that are delivered to the people navigated by the program. - CPRIT does not allow recovery of costs related to tests that have not been recommended by the USPSTF.